 The year was split into 4.

-Infact as I write this some old buddies of mine will be attending the cycle one kick off meeting.
+In fact, as I write this some old buddies of mine will be attending the cycle one kick-off meeting again in January again.
 They have been working this way well before I started with them, so I sense it’s working!

 In the words of the legendary Stephen Covey start with the end in mind and then map out the path to your goal.